RadioCampusFrance/rivendell-now-and-next-for-wordpress/readme.txt

 Creates a "playlist" webpage, which you can edit to change the title and the header text.

-You may have to adapt the HTML <div> in rivendell-playlist-page.php to match your theme's page.php template.

 TODO
 * i18n https://codex.wordpress.org/I18n_for_WordPress_Developers
 * drop table in https://developer.wordpress.org/reference/functions/register_uninstall_hook/